-As mentioned within previous sections, during the reporting year GasanMamo performed several scenario analyses which could result in significant operational cost, in addition to the scenario of the prolonged effects of the COVID-19 pandemic over the business planning period.
+As mentioned within previous sections, during the reporting year GasanMamo performed several scenario analyses which could result in significant operational cost.

 In all cases the Company's SCR which has remained above the 100% regulatory level.

 C.6 Other Material Risks